Raleigh Non-Collectible Tax Status Attorneys

 If you are living in or around Raleigh and have tax bills that you can’t afford to pay, you may be able to get temporary relief from demands of repayment by establishing non-collectible tax status on your account with the IRS.
 The experienced tax team at Bradford Law Offices is here to guide you through this process.
 We know that owing money to the IRS can lead to serious financial difficulties.

 When your current finances don’t provide you with the means to pay back your tax bill without devastating consequences, you may apply for “Currently Not Collectible” status.
 When the IRS assigns this status to your account, they place a temporary halt on any efforts to collect repayment for the taxes you owe for up to a year or two.
 This can give you the necessary time to improve your financial situation enough to better deal with what you owe.
 However, you can only receive this status if you are able to meet the requirements set by the IRS.
 Organizing the evidence of your financial difficulties properly and establishing the right arguments can be difficult, but it is crucial to the success of your request.

-The Raleigh non-collectible tax lawyers at Bradford Law Offices, PLLC are here to help you with this complex preparation process.
-We have more than twenty years of experience preparing clients for all manner of tax collection difficulties, and we know just what the IRS needs to see and hear to meet their expectations for this temporary form of relief.
-If you need the help that comes with a “Currently Not Collectible” status on your tax debt account, come to the Raleigh-based, experienced tax lawyers at Bradford Law Offices, PLLC.
+The Raleigh non-collectible tax lawyers at Bradford Law Offices are here to help you with this complex preparation process.
+We have more than 25 years of experience preparing clients for all manner of tax collection difficulties, and we know just what the IRS needs to see and hear to meet their expectations for this temporary form of relief.
+If you need the help that comes with a “Currently Not Collectible” status on your tax debt account, come to the Raleigh-based, experienced tax lawyers at Bradford Law Offices.
 Call us at (919) 758-8879 today for a free and confidential discussion of your issues.